Wazbones

 Wazbones is a 1995 album by Tigertailz.
 Originally recorded in 1992, with line-up consisting in Kim Hooker (vocals), Pepsi Tate (bass), Jay Pepper (guitar) and Andy Skinner (drums), replacing Ace Finchum.
 They were signed to Amuse America, but the company dropped them.
-Pepper left, being replaced by Cy Dahnar.
+Pepper left, being replaced by Cy Danaher.
 The band continued but they changed their name to Wazbones, and re-recorded the original album.

 The sound is a drastic change to their previous work, dealing with some kind of mid-tempo Thrash metal, but in the vein of their previous work with power ballads, and for moments emulating Slayer.